-- 1. If you already need long term care, insurance companies will consider you uninsurable and prohibit you from purchasing a policy. - 2.
-If your health deteriorates, insurance companies will charge you 15%-75% more for the same level of coverage. - 3.
-If long term care costs continue rising at the same pace, you will need to buy 5% more coverage each year you delay your purchase. - 4.
-As you grow older insurance companies charge more for the same level of coverage. - 5.
-Some states have minimum purchase requirements for their Partnership Programs (long term care insurance polices that protect assets away from Medicaid).
-Some states, including California and Connecticut, increase their minimum purchase requirements by 5% each year, increasing the price by 5%. - 6.
-Insurance companies regularly raise rates for new applicants, oftentimes 10%-30%.
+1. If you already need long term care, insurance companies will consider you uninsurable and prohibit you from purchasing a policy.

+2. If your health deteriorates, insurance companies will charge you 15%-75% more for a new policy with the same level of coverage.

+3. If long term care costs continue to increase rise at 3%-5% per year, you will need to buy 3%-5% more coverage each year you delay your purchase.

+- 4. As you grow older insurance companies charge more for the same level of coverage. - 5.
+Some states have minimum purchase requirements for their Partnership Programs (long term care insurance polices that protect assets away from Medicaid). - 6.
+Insurance companies regularly rollout new products with higher rates for new applicants, oftentimes 10%-30% higher.